Sathwik231012/aiml-flowise-microservices/README.md

 # AIML Flowise Microservices

-A FastAPI-based microservice that exposes AI/ML functionalities (like text summarization) as APIs.
+A FastAPI-based microservice that exposes AI/ML functionalities like document upload, embeddings, and Retrieval-Augmented Generation (RAG) Q&A as APIs.
-This project is modular, with clean separation of routes and services, and is ready to be extended.
+The project is modular with clean separation of routes and services, making it easy to extend with more AI/ML features.

 ---

 ## 🚀 Features
 - FastAPI backend with automatic Swagger docs (`/docs`)
+- Document Upload & Indexing (chunks documents, stores embeddings)
+- RAG-based Question Answering (retrieves relevant chunks + generates answer)
 - Modular project structure (routes & services)
-- Example AI/ML service: Text Summarization (stubbed, extendable to real LLMs)
-- Easy deployment with Uvicorn
+- Ready for Docker & deployment
-- Ready for GitHub versioning
+- Version controlled on GitHub for easy collaboration

 ---